 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-Market volatility, including as a result of the COVID-19 pandemic, could also adversely impact our ability to access capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.
+Market volatility, including as a result of the COVID-19 pandemic, could also adversely impact our ability to access capital as and when needed.
+Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.